TidalWavesNode/candles_miner_pub/README.md

 ```

 ## 📌 Disclaimer
 This model is educational and experimental.
 It does not constitute financial advice.
-Use it at your own risk.
+Use at your own risk.